pawelpo/SQL-Server-DBA/README.md

 # SQL-Server-DBA
-Scripts for SQL Server DBAs
+This repo contains scripts for SQL Server DBAs.